"We can choose courage or we can choose comfort, but we can't have both. Not at the same time."

 The incredible Brene Brown gave us this challenging advice in one of my favorite books of all time, Rising Strong.
 And who am I to argue with Brene?!
 But here's the deal...

 I'm getting back into the swing of creating more regularly, now that my house is a whole lot quieter.
-Having 3 foster kiddos (5 and under) for 4 months was an unbelievable challenge... one that definitely required COURAGE, and ultimately helped me appreciate the comfort of a quiet house too. ;) I'm learning to pursue that tension.
-It's ok to have seasons of courage & seasons of comfort.
+Having 3 foster kiddos (5 and under) for 4 months was an unbelievable challenge... one that definitely required COURAGE, and ultimately helped me appreciate the comfort of a quiet house too. 😉 I'm learning to pursue that tension personally and as a creative business owner.
+It's ok to have seasons of courage AND seasons of comfort.

 It's not all or nothing!

-But today I chose courage, and that's what I want to tell you about.
-So let me back up a bit...
+So today I'm choosing courage, and that's what I want to tell you about.
+Let me back up a bit...

-The only way that blueprint ever worked in the first place is if they were brave enough to do it!
+The only way that blueprint ever works is if you're brave enough to do it!

 Are you in a rest season or a brave season?
 Need a pep talk?
-Check out the Side Biz From Scratch community for workshops, pep talks, and mindset tips.
+You're officially invited to my Marketing + Mindset community.
+JOIN HERE and I'll even send you a free gift.
+Plus we'll have workshops, pep talks, and mindset tips.
 I've got some really fun things planned and you'll be the first to know! 💕

 PS if you need some book recommendations to spur you on and make you feel braver: These are my favorites!